webpack/webpack.js.org/src/content/guides/build-performance.md

 ### Node.js Version

-There has been a [performance regression](https://github.com/nodejs/node/issues/19769) in the latest stable versions of Node.js and its ES2015 `Map` and `Set` implementations.
+There has been a [performance regression](https://github.com/nodejs/node/issues/19769) in the latest stable versions of Node.js and it's ES2015 `Map` and `Set` implementations.
 A fix has been merged into master, but a release has yet to be made.
 In the meantime, to get the most out of incremental build speeds, try to stick with version 8.9.x (the problem exists between 8.9.10 - 9.11.1). webpack has moved to using those ES2015 data structures liberally, and it will improve the initial build times as well.

 ### TypeScript Loader